jouellnyc/BB-ESP32-KIOSK/images/slideshow/README.md

 <img src="launch.jpg" width="200"/>

 If it is during the regual season, BB-ESP32-Kiosk will see if there is a game today.
-If so will show you:
+If so will show you one of 3 states:<P>

 Pregame.
-Please Wait
+Please Wait<P>
 <img src="pregame.jpg" width="200"/>

-Currently In Progress With Scores
+Currently In Progress With Scores<P>
 <img src="progress.jpg" width="200"/>

 and refresh the score every two minutes.

-Final Score
+Final Score<P>
 and then rotate through 10 news articles at mlb.com.

 If there's no game, BB-ESP32-Kiosk will tell you:

 <img src="nogame.jpg" width="200"/>
 and then rotate through 10 news articles at mlb.com.